 - Additional Parameter 4: (you get the idea)

-Well, if you’re anything like me you’re probably a bit confused by all this.
-There are 4 different categories of events that we need to know in GA4.
+Well, if you’re anything like me you’re probably a bit confused by all this at this point.
+I had mentioned there are 4 different categories of events.
 Let’s take a look at those categories and perhaps things will start making a bit more sense.

 Categories of Events in GA4